top of page

 • Raw Edge OÜ for its probiotic soft drinks.

-Latvia and Lithuania made significant contributions, emphasizing cross-border collaboration in sustainability.
-Projects like Urbanbee, a biodiversity-promoting urban beekeeping service, won the Urban Development category.
-Similarly, Lithuanian company SoliTek clinched the Energy Technologies award for its sustainable solar solutions.
+Latvia and Lithuania made significant contributions at the awards, emphasizing cross-border collaboration in sustainability.
+One notable project was Urbanbee, a biodiversity-promoting urban beekeeping service that won the Urban Development category.
+Similarly, the Lithuanian company SoliTek clinched the Energy Technologies award for its sustainable solar solutions.

-The Sustainability Herald award in Latvia went to Ieva Kustova, CEO of SIA Futurcene, for inspiring businesses to integrate sustainability into their operations.
+In Latvia, the Sustainability Herald award went to Ieva Kustova, CEO of SIA Futurcene, for her efforts in inspiring businesses to integrate sustainability into their operations.
+Her leadership has encouraged innovation and growth in the region.

 Key Highlights of the Awards

-This year, 188 applications from across the Baltics were evaluated by the jury, reflecting the growing regional commitment to sustainable innovation.
-An esteemed jury of 84 international experts evaluated entries aligned with EU climate goals, including reducing CO2 emissions by up to 70%.
+This year, the jury evaluated 188 applications from across the Baltics.
+This number reflects the growing regional commitment to sustainable innovation.
+An esteemed jury of 84 international experts reviewed entries aligned with EU climate goals, including reducing CO2 emissions by up to 70%.

-Kristaps Cīrulis, CEO and Partner of Baltic Sustainability Awards & Forum, emphasized the importance of fostering regional collaboration and scalability for these initiatives, stating, “The winners exemplify how innovation can reduce environmental harm while boosting business competitiveness.”
+Kristaps Cīrulis, CEO and Partner of Baltic Sustainability Awards & Forum, emphasized the importance of fostering regional collaboration and scalability for these initiatives.
+He stated, “The winners exemplify how innovation can reduce environmental harm while boosting business competitiveness.”

 A Call for Broader Impact

 The BSA 2024 not only recognized achievements but also reinforced the need for a collective push towards sustainability.
-As the event drew to a close, participants were reminded of the power of innovation to shape a greener, more resilient future for the Baltics and beyond.
+As the event drew to a close, participants were reminded of the power of innovation to shape a greener, more resilient future.
+Each recipient demonstrated a commitment to not just their own growth, but also to the health of our planet.

 Baltic Sustainability Awards 2024 Winners and Finalists